-On the other hand, I am interested why the alternative medicine community is so attracted to the quantum explanations.
+On the other hand, I find it interesting why practitioners of Qi-therapies are so attracted to the quantum explanations.
 Maybe they want to feel that the magic of the therapy is enhanced by the mystery evoked by the quantum concepts, while the explanations based on complexity theory do not create the same sense of wonder.